You can change your account number if you would like to get your tax refund deposited in a different account than the one stated in your tax return.

-The deadline for changing the account number depends on when you receive your tax assessment notice.
+The deadline to change an account number depends on when you receive your tax assessment notice.
 Make sure to do this well in advance of when you expect your tax assessment notice.
-If you’re too late, the money will be deposited in the account you find stated in your tax return.
+If you’re too late, your tax refund will be deposited in the account stated in your tax return.

-The tax collector cannot make deposits to a different bank account than what you have chosen, or to accounts that have not been approved in advance.
-The accounts you can choose from in the self-service solution are normally current accounts you own.
-This ensures that the money is paid to the right person.
-If you want to use a different account, enter your account number.
-You must personally make sure the account is suitable for the purpose.
+The tax collector cannot make deposits to a different bank account than the one you've chosen.
+The accounts you can choose from in the self-service solution are normally current accounts belonging to you or your business.
+This ensures that the money is paid to the right person or business.
+You're responsible for considering the suitability of the account.
+Account numbers that require KID cannot be used.

 Giros for payment